murilloo/devops-nginx-consul-docker-pipeline/README.md

 - Libvirt >= 5.1.0

 ## Goals
-- To have an API Gateway running over Nginx in a single server
+- To have an API Gateway running over Nginx in a single server with Docker
-- To dinamically provides HTTP entry points to backend services running over Docker
+- To dinamically provides HTTP entry points to backend services running over Docker and using Consul as Service Discovery using Service Discovery